sushil2601/javaScript_practise/JAVASCRIPT.md

   .A technique of attaching a single event listener to a parent element instead of multiple listeners to child elements.
   .Takes advantage of event bubbling to handle events from child elements via the parent.
   .Improves performance and simplifies code, especially for dynamic elements.

+Q. Debouncing :-

+Ans :-

+    .is a programming pattern, that limits the rate at which a function gets invoked.

+    .It ensures that a function is executed only after a certain amount of time has passed since the last time it was executed

+    Ex:- search box, Debouncing solve this by waiting until the user stops typing say for 300ms, before making just one api call.

+Q. Throttling :-

+Ans :-

+    .is a technique that limits the number of times a function can execute over time.

+    .It ensures that a function is called at most once in a specified time interval, no matter how many times the event is triggered

+    .Ex: - gaming

+Q. DOM :- Document Object Model

+Ans :-

+    .The Document Object Model (DOM) is a programming interface for HTML and XML documents.
+It represents the page so programs can manipulate structure, style, and content.

+    .Selector methods :-
+              .getElementById()
+              .getElementsByClassName()
+              .getElementsByTagName()
+              .querySelector()        :- Selects first matching element using CSS selectors.
+              .querySelectorAll()

+    .append  :- add to end
+    .prepend :- add to start

+Q. Web Storage :-

+Ans :-

+      .is used to store data locally within the browsers.

+  .local storage :- .data stored in local storage is accessible across multiple tabs.
+                    .data stored in local storage persists even when the browser is closed and reopened.

+  .session storage :- .data stored in session storage is specific to a particular browsing session and is accesssible only within the same window.
+                      .data stored in sesssion storage is cleared when browser window or tab is cleared.

+Q. cookies :-

+Ans :-

+      .cookies are small piece of data that are stored in the user's web browser

+Q. Difference b/w cookies and web storage

+Ans :-

+      .cookies :- .cookies have a small storage capacity of upto 4kb per domain.
+                  .cookies are automatically sent with every request .accesssible on both client-side and server-side

+      .web storage :- .web storage have a large storage capacity of upto 5-10 MB per domain.
+                      .data stored in web storage is not automatically sent with each request.
+                      .accessible only on client-side.

+Q. eval() :- is a built-in function that evaluates a string as a js code and dynamically execute it.

+Q. Implicit and Explicit conversion

+Ans :-

+    .Implicit conversion(Type coersion) :- automatic conversion of one data type to another data type by js engine.

+    .Explicit conversion(Type casting)  :- manually converting from one data types to another

+            Ex:- value.toString().
+Object.toString()

+Q. Block scope, function scope, global scope, scope

+Ans :-

+      .scope :- is the current context of execution in which values and expressions are visible

+      .Global scope :- variables declared globally have global scope.
+Ex:- var have global scope

+      .Function scope :- variable defined inside a function are not accessible from outside the function.
+Ex:- var

+      .Block scope :- variables defined inside a {} , blocked cannot be accessed from outside the block.
+Ex:- let,const

+Q. Difference b/w jsx and html

+Ans :-

+      .JSX :- javaScript xml, used to write html-like code in react. can write js expression using {}.

+      .HTML :- .is used to structure content on web page.It is static and interpreted by browsers.
+               .cannot embeded logic directly, need to use external script.

 Q. Exmaple of memoization --> fibonacci
 Ans :-